IncognitoCoding/software_log_monitor/README.md

 * The YAML file allows updating on the fly, and each loop will use the updated YAML configuration.

 ## Setup Recommendations & Setup Hints:
 Each log file is considered a separate software entry in the program.
 You may use the same log file in multiple software entries.
 A reason this would work is grouping error/warning into a group and info into another group.
 The email subject line will list the search words, so separating may help identify what alerts are being sent.
+Add more descriptive keyword entries above the less descriptive entries.
+The program works top-down, so less descriptive entries will skip if matched on a more descriptive entry.

 Each software entry must contain the required YAML keys.
 Copy the previous sample section when adding a new software entry and change the last number.